Release of tight foreskin by preputioplasty

 2. Preputioplasty, which is simply a foreskin releasing procedure.
 An incision is made on either side of the foreskin to widen it, thus allowing full retraction.
 This will allow you to retain your foreskin but at the same time be able to keep the area underneath clean.

 What are the benefits of having a preputioplasty?

 The benefit is that he retains foreskin but looked like fish mouth appearance of foreskin.

-Circumcision used to be a commonly practiced operation and on many occasions was performed with excellent results.
+Circumcision used to be a commonly practiced operation in men and on many occasions was performed with excellent results.